serpent-os/onboarding/README.md

 ## License

-Serpent OS is licensed under the Zlib license.
+Serpent OS is licensed under the MPL-2.0 license.
+Legacy tooling is licensed under the Zlib license.